Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Introduction

-The remainder of this paper is organized as follows.
-In Sec.~(\ref{section2}), we sketch the sMP method for open quantum systems.
-In Sec.~(\ref{section3}), after defining a generating function for the LDs of the FPT statistics, we derive an equation of poles for solving the SCGFs.
-In Sec.~(\ref{section4}), a driven quantum two-level system (TLS) is used to illustrate our theoretical results, which include analytically calculating the SCGFs of the FPT statistics, developing an inverse function method for calculating the SCGFs of the counting statistics, and exploring quantum violations of the classical uncertainty relations.
-Section~(\ref{section5}) concludes this paper.
+The remainder of this paper is organized as follows. {In Sec.~(\ref{section2}), we review the SMP method for the CS in a specific class of open quantum systems.
+Several previous formulas are rederived to make them applicable to the FPTS.
+In particular, the region of convergence (ROC) for the joint Laplace transform and $z$-transform is carefully examined.
+Building on the foundation laid in the preceding section, in Sec.~(\ref{section3}), we demonstrate that the conjugation relationship between the LDs-FPTS and LDs-CS holds exactly in these open quantum systems.
+Moreover, for specific types of the counting variables, we present corresponding calculation methods for the SCGFs-FPTS.
+In Sec.~(\ref{section4}), a driven quantum two-level system (TLS) is used to illustrate the theoretical results, where we analytically solve for several SCGFs-FPTS and apply them to investigate quantum violations of the classical uncertainty relations.} Section~(\ref{section5}) concludes this work.